0xbbadbeef/strawpolljs/README.md

 # strawpolljs
-A simple Strawpoll API for NodeJS
+A simple Strawpoll API wrapper for NodeJS

 ## Install